mblarsen/vue-browser-acl/README.md

 the `browser-acl` package.
 This may be the better choice depending on your source bundling approach.

-See [browser-acl setup](https://github.com/mblarsen/browser-acl) for how to define rules and policies.
+See [browser-acl setup](https://github.com/mblarsen/browser-acl) for how to define rules and policies (rules using classes).

 As an optional third parameter you can pass an [options](#options) object.